GLAD Model. Have you heard of it?

-Any teacher that I talk to who is GLAD certified speaks wonders of how prepared they are to teach in a language classroom!
+Any teacher I talk to who is GLAD certified speaks wonders of how prepared they feel to teach in a language classroom!
 In many Methods and Materials for Teaching ESL courses, the SIOP (Sheltered Instruction Observation Protocol) Model is covered.
 This is another model of instruction for effectively teaching ELs.
 The SIOP and GLAD models are similar but GLAD seems to have more of a focus on the strategies teachers would use to scaffold lessons.

 The GLAD strategy that I want to present to you is the Cognitive Content Dictionary, video link follows.
 I like the fact that this strategy can be used in all content areas and that it is consistent for language learners so they know what to expect.
-I have seen teachers laminate the poster so that they can use it over and over.
+I have seen teachers laminate the poster so they can use it over and over.

 - Students share in groups what they know about the word.